Want to explore Boston when your cruise ship stops at the Flynn (Black Falcon) Cruise Terminal for a Port of Call visit?

 - First-time visitor who wants to see all of these iconic sites

 Here are 5 suggestions for ways to see Boston at your own pace:

 1. Explore the Seaport/South Boston Waterfront and Fort Point Channel neighborhoods

 CruisePort's location on the South Boston Waterfront means you are in Boston's trendiest neighborhood which you can explore on foot or on the Silver Line of the MBTA (details about getting around).
 Check out the waterfront restaurants and bars overlooking the Harbor, visit the Institute of Contemporary Art, and explore some of the many galleries, particularly in the Fort Point Channel area - a great place to start is the Society of Arts and Crafts (100 Pier 4 at Pier 4 Blvd/Seaport Blvd, open 10-6pm Tues-Sat, and until 9pm on Thursdays) where you'll find exciting exhibits in sleekly designed industrial space.
 Hungry?
 Try one of the many chef-owned Fort Point restaurants.
 To immerse yourself in history, travel back in time with the interactive exhibits at the Boston Tea Party Ships and Museum.
 More about the South Boston Waterfront/Seaport neighborhood

 2. Walk along the Freedom Trail

 Boston's famous Freedom Trail is a 2.5 mile path linking 16 sites related to the beginning of the American Revolution and the fight for freedom and civil liberties.
-Take the Silver Line from the Black Falcon Cruise Terminal to South Station, and change to the Red Line and go to Park Station on Boston Common where the Freedom Trail begins.
+Take the Silver Line from the Flynn Cruise Terminal to South Station, and change to the Red Line and go to Park Station on Boston Common where the Freedom Trail begins.
 Walk along the Trail on your own, or opt for one of the many Freedom Trail tours, perhaps led by a costumed guide.